ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/wallet-contracts.md

 ### Wallet V5

-It is the most modern wallet version at the moment, developed by the Tonkeeper team, aimed at replacing V4 and allowing arbitrary extensions.
+The latest version of the wallet, developed by the Tonkeeper team, is the V5 standard.
+It aims to replace V4 and enables arbitrary extensions.

 <br></br>
 <ThemedImage
     alt=""